unia909/llibpy/README.md

     guesses_made = guesses_made + 1

     if guess < number then
-        print{'Your guess is too low.'}
+        print('Your guess is too low.')
     elseif guess > number then
-        print{'Your guess is too high.'}
+        print('Your guess is too high.')
     elseif guess == number then
         break
     end
 end

 if guess == number then
-    print{'Good job, '..name..'!
-You guessed my number in '..guesses_made..' guesses!'}
+    print('Good job, '..name..'!
+You guessed my number in '..guesses_made..' guesses!') else
-else
-    print{'Nope.
-The number I was thinking of was '..number}
+    print('Nope.
+The number I was thinking of was '..number) end
-end
 ```